RubyRaven6/rubys-patchsite/tutorials/how_to_add_hack.md

 3. Within this same file, the `discord:`, `github:`, `pokécommunity:` and/or `reddit:` fields can be filled with links in order to display buttons for each on your patching page.
 4. Add a high-resolution logo for your hack to your folder, named `logo.png`.
 This will appear at the top of your hack’s page.
 5. Open `info.md`.
 When adding more information such as screenshots, features, credits, etc. to this file, it will display the content on your hack page.
 6. Open `color.css`.
-Changing the value of `--page-title-color`, will edit the title colour and `--page-bg-color` will change the background colour of the patching page.
+Changing the colours within this will change parts of the patching page.
+    - `--page-title-color` will edit the title colour
+    - `--page-bg-color` will change the background colour
+    - `--page-rom-patcher-link-color` will change the link colour below the rom patcher from the default if defined

 ### Patches & Info
 1. If it doesn't already exist, create a subfolder called `patches` within your patching page directory.